 We begin the day at the Parthenon, a temple on the Acropolis dedicated to the goddess Athena, and also visit the New Acropolis Museum.
 After lunch and explorations by the port of Rafina, we travel by high-speed catamaran to the island of Tinos and the true start of our island hopping adventure.
 In ancient times Tinos was known as Hydroussa and Offiousa, because of its abundance of water (hydro) and snakes (ofis).
 The late afternoon is free to rest or sightsee until the group meets for dinner.
 If you're out exploring, look for examples of the island's intricately designed dovecotes.
 In medieval Europe the possession of a dovecote was a symbol of status and power.
 The doves were an important source of food and their droppings were a coveted fertilizer.
 All meals included.

 We ferry from Tinos to Naxos Island, the largest and most fertile of the Cyclades, where meadows open into immense beaches.
-This afternoon’s hike begins in the backyard of a local family’s home at the site of the Kouros of Melanes statue.
+This afternoon's hike begins in the backyard of a local family's home at the site of the Kouros of Melanes statue.
 Historians suspect that the incomplete statues depicting young men were supposed to support a temple roof.
 Ultimately the project was abandoned due to faults in the marble and stone.
-The statues have not been moved from the location where they were found over 2,500 years ago.
-We then follow the footpath to the village of Ano Potamia before continuing on to the Apano Kastro (Upper Castle), where we drink in big views of Naxos Town.
-We complete our hike with a visit to a small distillery that produces Kitron, the specialty liquor of Naxos.
+The statues have not been moved from the location where they were found more than 2,500 years ago.
+Following the footpath to the village of Ano Potamia we'll stop for a homemade dessert to regain our strength.
+We end our hike in Chalki village with free time to explore and do some shopping for traditional goods before regrouping for dinner.
 All meals included.

 The little chapel at Santa Marina is the start of today’s hike to the summit of Mount Zas (Mount Zeus).
 This is the highest point in the Cyclades at 3,290’, and the views are worthy of the gods.
 According to Greek mythology, Zeus was raised in a cave on this mountain.
 The trail starts as a dirt path and becomes a stone walkway.
 As we near the crest, the trail contains large limestone rocks to step around and over.
 After raising our water bottles to toast our successful summit and taking in the views, we head back down the trail to the chapel for a picnic lunch.
 Our hike continues along a road to the charming, whitewashed village of Filoti.
 From here, we return to our hotel by taxi and have free time to swim in the pool before we meet up for dinner.
 All meals included.

 Following a breakfast that includes some of the best yogurt in the world, we ferry to Santorini, the fairest of the Cyclades islands.
 Santorini differs from the other islands due to its geology, the result of a now-dormant volcano.
-Around 1600 BC an eruption submerged the central part of the island, and the thriving civilization was destroyed.
-A huge underwater crater was left behind.
-Arriving on Santorini this afternoon, we check into our hotel and eat a light lunch.
-In the afternoon we hike to the picturesque village of Oia.
-Set high above the sea, our hike begins on a stone path that turns into a dirt footpath while following the edge of the caldera.
-The views are tremendous—don’t forget your camera!
-Arriving in Oia, we explore its narrow passageways and quaint shops.
-We transfer back to Fira for another dinner at a Greek taverna.
+Around 1600 BC an eruption submerged the central part of the island, the thriving civilization was destroyed and a huge underwater crater was left behind.
+After we check into our hotel and eat a light lunch, we board our sea kayaks to explore the world famous Red and White beaches of Santorini.
+Our guides give us an introduction to our equipment, a safety briefing and tips on the basics of sea kayaking.
+Once on the water be ready for stunning rock formations, towering cliffs and tranquil beaches.
+Keep your eyes open for sea turtles, kestrels and falcons!
+We'll watch the sunset from our kayaks before having dinner at a family-owned tavern by the sea.
 All meals included.